UberEnt/SteamCLI/README.md

 The only external dependency is the excellent [requests][requests] package for Python.
 You should be able to install however you install python libraries -- probably just `pip install requests`.

+## Commands that might be interesting

+Want to publish a build to a branch?

+    steamcli.py --key=$PUBLISHER_KEY call ISteamApps SetAppBuildLive --appid=$APPID --buildid=$BUILDID --betakey=public --description="Automatically published build"

+Trying to write an automated tool that verifies that a user owns your game on Steam before performing some kind of operation?

+    steamcli.py --raw --key=$PUBLISHER_KEY call ISteamUser CheckAppOwnership --steamid=$STEAMUSER --appid=$APPID

+Want to make some kind of automated report about the revenue of various workshop items?

+    steamcli.py --raw --key=$PUBLISHER_KEY call IWorkshopService GetItemDailyRevenue --appid=$APPID --item_id=$ITEMID --date_start=$FROM --date_end=$TO

+That should give you some ideas -- tons more operations are available!

 ## Example usage